SAINT VINCENT

 Footsteps of Saint Benedict Pilgrimage

 The Footsteps pilgrimage is a spiritual journey for young single Catholic men (ages 18-35) who are open to exploring a religious vocation.
 By prayerfully visiting the holy sites of Saint Benedict’s life, one will be able to experience the origins of Benedictine Monasticism at its roots.
 No doubt, this experience will play a vital role in one’s vocation discernment.
-The Footsteps of Saint Benedict pilgrimage generally takes place shortly after Christmas.
-Please check back here for the dates once confirmed, or email vocations@saintvincentarchabbey.org to be placed on the list of interested persons.
+Email the Vocation Office to be placed on the list of interested persons.

 Divine Office